DanielFitzsimons/FinalYearProject/README.md

 - Communicate with your fitness community.
 - Share and view media files related to your fitness activities.

-## Contributing
-We welcome contributions to the Social Fitness App.
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

-## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Acknowledgments
 - Google Maps for providing the mapping services that allow our users to track their fitness activities.
 - Firebase for hosting the backend services that power our community features.